-Classification of Hypertension in Children and Adolescents, With Measurement Frequency and Therapy Recommendations r, TABLE
+Classification of Hypertension in Children and Adolescents, With Measurement Frequency and Therapy Recommendations

-SBP or DBP Percentile Frequency of BP Measurement Therapeutic Lifestyle Changes Pharmacologic Therapy <90th Recheck at next scheduled physical examination Encourage healthy diet, sleep, and physical activity I Pre hypertension 90th to <95th or if BP exceeds 120/80 even if <90th percentile up to Recheck in 6 mo Weight-management counseling if overweight; introduce physical activity and diet management; None unless compelling indications such as chronic kidney disease, diabetes mellitus, heart failure, or Stage 1) hypertension 95th-99th percentile plus 5 mm Hg Recheck in 1-2 wk or sooner if the patient is symptomatic; if persistently elevated on 2 additional occasions, evaluate or Weight-management counseling if overweight; introduce physical activity and diet management; Initiate therapy based on indications in Table 6 or if compelling indications (as shown above) exist Stage 2 hypertension >99th percentile plus 5 mm Hg Evaluate or refer to source of care within 1 mo within 1 wk or immediately if the patient is symptomatic Weight-management counseling if overweight; introduce physical activity and diet management; Initiate therapy§
+SBP or DBP Percentile Frequency of BP Measurement Therapeutic Lifestyle Changes Pharmacologic Therapy Normal <90th Recheck at next scheduled physical examination.
+Encourage healthy diet, sleep, and physical activity.
+Prehypertension 90th to <95th or if BP exceeds 120/80 mmHg even if below 90th percentile up to <95th percentile [†] Recheck in 6 months.
+Weight-manage- ment counseling if overweight, introduce physical activity and diet management.‡ None unless compelling indications such as CKD, diabetes mellitus, heart fail- ure, or LVH exist Stage 1 hypertension 95th percentile to the 99th percentile plus 5 mmHg Recheck in 1-2 weeks or sooner if the patient is symptomatic; if persistently elevated on two additional occasions, evaluate or refer to source of care within 1 month.
+Weight-manage- ment counseling if overweight, introduce physical activity and diet management.‡ Initiate therapy based on indications in Table 6 or if compelling indications as above.
+Stage 2 hypertension >99th percentile plus 5 mmHg Evaluate or refer to source of care within 1 week or immediately if the patient is symptomatic.
+Weight-manage- ment counseling if overweight, introduce physical activity and diet management. [‡] Initiate therapy.§